-- The Confederacy had a larger army and a greater number of weapons than (A)the Union. - The Union had a greater ability to move troops and supplies than the (B) Confederacy.

-- The Confederacy had a greater number of factories that employed the (C) majority of its citizens. - The Union had a larger number of enslaved people that could work in the (D)factories.
+- The Confederacy had a larger army and a greater number of weapons than the Union. - In the Union had a greater ability to move troops and supplies than the Confederacy. - © The Confederacy had a greater number of factories that employed the majority of its citizens. - In the Union had a larger number of enslaved people that could work in the factories.

 - 3 Why was the Louisiana Territory important to France, the United States, and Spain?

-- (A) increased access to farmland
+- A increased access to farmland

-- B reduced conflict with American Indians
+- (B) reduced conflict with American Indians

 - © increased access to trade routes

-- D decreased reliance on British goods
+- decreased reliance on British goods

 - 4 Read the excerpt.